MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ## Configure scope and permission

 After you've created a new registration, configure scope and permission options for your app.
 To do this, you'll expose a web API, and configure the app ID URI.
 Define scope for the API, and configure the users who can consent for a scope.

-You'll then create an authorized client app for the applications that you want to authorize for your app’s web application, and configure a trust relationship with the API you exposed earlier.
-This enables the user to access the app resources without any further consent.
+You'll then create an authorized client app for the applications that you want to pre-authorize for your app’s web application, and configure a trust relationship with the API you exposed earlier.
+This enables the user to access the app scopes (permissions) you've configured without requiring any further consent.
+Pre-authorize only those client applications you trust since your users won't have the opportunity to decline consent.

 You can let only admins provide consent for higher-privileged permissions.